 September is the end of summer, and it clearly shows all over Iceland.
 As the winds pick up, the rain comes down, and the little summer warmth that Iceland has begins to disappear.
 The weather in Iceland in September is characterized by the general idea of how Icelanders view their weather and climate.
 The ancient saying “You can experience all four seasons in a day” will make a whole lot of sense during this month.

 The weather in September in Iceland can still be pleasant in the beginning, but that is often over before you have time to unbutton your jacket.
 The truth is that September is a transition month between the calm summer and volatile winter.
 And know that there is nothing “smooth” about the transition that Iceland has during the fall.
 Expect rain and the emergence of the infamous Icelandic winds that will make any umbrella redundant.

-The Reykjavík weather in September will be extra windy since it’s a coastal city.
+The Reykjavík weather in September will be extra windy since it’s a coastal city, so be weary if you rent a motorhome.
 The buildings will often shield you from the wind, but other times they might funnel the winds between the buildings and make them stronger.

 There is a reason why Icelanders are well known for their knitted wool sweaters.
 September is one of the sweater weather months.
 Depending on where you’re from, if you look at the weather and climate of Iceland, every month might be sweater weather month.

 The temperature in Iceland in September can vary between 5°C and roughly 12°C. This is, however, not accounting for how cold it can get with the arctic wind sweeping.
 Neither when the sun making a surprise appearance and pumping up the temperatures a few degrees for a few minutes.
 The Iceland temperature in September is therefore not to be trusted to keep any sort of stability.